-AGENDA
+ANNOTATED AGENDA

-- 1. Call to order - 2.
-In Memoriam: Professor Murli Gupta (1946-2024) - 3.
-Approval of the minutes of the meeting held on May 10, 2024 - 4.
-Introductions: - Scott Mory, Senior Vice President and Chief of Staff (Ellen Granberg, President) - Michael Lipitz, Associate Vice President and Director of Athletics (Ellen Granberg, President) - Bob Miller, Interim Vice Provost for Research (Chris Bracey, Provost) - Karen Froslid-Jones, Associate Provost for Academic Planning and Assessment (Chris Bracey, Provost) - Vanice Antrum, Director, Multicultural Student Service Center (Chris Bracey, Provost) - 5.
+- 1. Call to order - Prior to calling the meeting to order, check with Jenna that a quorum has been achieved.
+Once it has, you may call the meeting to order. - 2.
+In Memoriam: Professor Murli Gupta (1946-2024) - Please recognize Professor Katrin Schultheiss to speak about Murli.
+Following this, please request a moment of silence in Murli's memory. - 3.
+Approval of the minutes of the meeting held on May 10, 2024 - "I now request unanimous consent of the Senate for approval of the May meeting minutes.
+Are there any objections? ...
+Hearing none, the minutes are approved." - 4.
+Introductions: - Following each introduction, the person being introduced should be invited to greet the Senate from their seat (under a minute!). - Scott Mory, Senior Vice President and Chief of Staff (Ellen Granberg, President) - Michael Lipitz, Associate Vice President and Director of Athletics (Ellen Granberg, President) - Bob Miller, Interim Vice Provost for Research (Chris Bracey, Provost) - Karen Froslid-Jones, Associate Provost for Academic Planning and Assessment (Chris Bracey, Provost)

+- Vanice Antrum, Director, Multicultural Student Service Center (Chris Bracey, Provost) - 5.
 President's Report (Ellen Granberg, President) - 6.
-Brief Statements and Questions/President's Report - 7.
+Brief Statements and Questions/President's Report - Please alternate questions between the in-room and Zoom attendees (Jenna will maintain a queue). - 7.
 Provost's Report (Chris Bracey, Provost) - 8.
-Brief Statements and Questions/Provost's Report - 9.
+Brief Statements and Questions/Provost's Report - Please alternate questions between the in-room and Zoom attendees (Jenna will maintain a queue). - 9.
 Executive Committee Report (Ilana Feldman, Chair) - 10.
+Brief Statements and Questions/Executive Committee Report - Please alternate questions between the in-room and Zoom attendees (Jenna will maintain a queue). - 11.
+Resolution 25/2: On Process for Policy Revisions (Guillermo Orti, Co-Chair,

+Professional Ethics & Academic Freedom Committee)

+- Professor Orti will introduce the resolution. - Following the introduction of the resolution, begin by asking if there are any questions about the resolution. - Following questions, amendments may be considered, first to the Resolving and then to the Whereas clauses. - Following the question and amendment periods, please request unanimous consent of the Senate for approval of the resolution.
+If unanimous consent is not obtained, please call for a vote-Sarah and Jenna will guide the voting process.

-Brief Statements and Questions/Executive Committee Report - 11.
-Resolution 25/2: On Process for Policy Revisions (Guillermo Orti, Co-Chair, Professional Ethics & Academic Freedom Committee) - 12.
-Introduction of New Resolutions to be Referred to Committee - 13.
-General Business - a) Nominations for membership to Senate Standing Committees (see attached) - b) Standing Committee reports received - Title IX Subcommittee Report (Professional Ethics & Academic Freedom) - 14.
-Brief Statements and Questions/General - 15.
+- 12. Introduction of New Resolutions to be Referred to Committee - None received prior to today's meeting. - 13.
+General Business - a) Nominations for membership to Senate Standing Committees (see attached) - "I now request unanimous consent of the Senate for approval of the standing committee nominations as a whole.
+Are there any objections? ...
+Hearing none, these nominations are approved." - b) Standing Committee reports received - Please note that the PEAF Title IX Subcommittee Report was shared with the agenda, is available on the Senate website, and will be included with the minutes. - Title IX Subcommittee Report (Professional Ethics & Academic Freedom) - 14.
+Brief Statements and Questions/General - Please alternate questions between the in-room and Zoom attendees (Jenna will maintain a queue). - 15.
 Adjournment